julesjacobs/rust-gkat/README.md

              5751096  peak memory footprint
 ```

-We provide a dataset `dataset_big.zip` containing even larger examples with expression size
+We provide datasets `dataset1.zip` and `dataset2.zip` containing even larger
-of 1,000,000.
-These examples are far more challenging to solve.
-Kernel1 (derivative method)
+examples with expression size of up to 1,000,000.
+These examples are far more
-will not be able to solve some of these problems in a timely manner.
-Use `make big` to run
-`rust-gkat` on all big examples.
+challenging to solve.
+Kernel1 (derivative method) will not be able to solve some
+of these problems in a timely manner.
+Use `make d1` to run `rust-gkat` on all
+examples in `dataset1` and `make d2` to run on `dataset2`.
 ```
-➞  /usr/bin/time -l ./target/release/rust-gkat -k k2 dataset_big/big02.txt
+➞  /usr/bin/time -l ./target/release/rust-gkat -k k2 dataset1/big02.txt
 equiv_expected = true
 equiv_result   = true
         4.53 real         4.30 user         0.21 sys